 The Cardiology Residency Program is designed to provide advanced clinical training in cardiology and related fields suitable to ACVIM certification in Cardiology.
 Residents are required to participate in primary patient care, daily rounds, seminars and clinical conferences.
 Time is provided for professional development.
 Residents are strongly encouraged to pursue professional interests, develop research projects and prepare manuscripts for publication.
 The residency also provides the opportunity to attend lectures and rounds at neighboring human medical centers.
 As part of the training program, residents will participate in the clinical and laboratory teaching of veterinary students.

 Training will be centered at the Foster Hospital for Small Animals, located in North Grafton, MA, which is approximately 40 miles west of Boston.
-A minimum of 18 months of the residency will be spent on clinical rotations with a specialist boarded in cardiology and will include training in special diagnostic techniques pertinent to the specialty (electrocardiography, echocardiography, cardiac catheterization and intervention, angiocardiography).
-Other specialists in internal medicine, neurology, oncology, critical care/emergency medicine, ophthalmology, clinical pathology, radiology, nutrition and exotic pets will provide advanced training throughout the residency.
+A minimum of 18 months of residency will be spent on clinical rotations with a specialist boarded in cardiology and will include training in special diagnostic techniques pertinent to the specialty (electrocardiography, echocardiography, cardiac catheterization and intervention, angiocardiography).
+Other specialists in internal medicine, neurology, oncology, critical care/emergency medicine, ophthalmology, clinical pathology, radiology, nutrition and exotic pets will provide additional training throughout the residency.
 Training includes consultations on large animal and exotic species.